Yulduz0525/typography-lib/README.md

-# typography-lib
+# Typography-library

  This package combines TypeScript and CSS used to create various text components using the styled-components library.
 These components are useful for creating custom styles for different types of text.

-## installation
+## Installation

-npm install typography-lib
+npm install typography-library

 ### Package purpose